-On February 19, 2009, we and one of our international subsidiaries, as borrowers, and a syndicate of financial institutions, as lenders, entered into a \$700 million Senior Secured Credit Agreement (the "New Credit Agreement").
-The New Credit Agreement replaced our then existing Credit Agreement (the "Prior Credit Agreement") that provided us with a \$450.0 million revolving multicurrency credit facility due 2010.
+On February 19, 2009, we and one of our international subsidiaries, as borrowers, and a syndicate of financial institutions, as lenders, entered into a \$700 million Senior Secured Credit Agreement (the "Credit Agreement").
+The Credit Agreement replaced our then existing Credit Agreement (the "Prior Credit Agreement") that provided us with a \$450.0 million revolving multicurrency credit facility due 2010.
 The revolving multicurrency credit facility under the Prior Credit Agreement was available to us for ongoing working capital and general corporate purposes and provided for interest based on a euro currency rate or an alternative base rate that reset periodically plus a calculated margin amount.
-There was \$285.3 million outstanding under the Prior Credit Agreement at January 31, 2009.
-As of January 31, 2009, we were in compliance with the covenants in the Prior Credit Agreement.

-The New Credit Agreement provides us with a \$500.0 million revolving multicurrency credit facility and a \$200.0 million term loan, both expiring February 2012, with an option to add \$200.0 million to the facilities with the agreement of the lenders.
-The New Credit Agreement is available to fund ongoing working capital and capital expenditure needs, for general corporate purposes, to finance acquisitions, and to repay amounts outstanding under the Prior Credit Agreement.
+The Credit Agreement provides us with a \$500.0 million revolving multicurrency credit facility and a \$200.0 million term loan, both maturing in February 2012, with an option to add \$200.0 million to the facilities with the agreement of the lenders.
+There was \$439.5 million outstanding under the Credit Agreement at April 30, 2009.
+The Credit Agreement is available to fund ongoing working capital and capital expenditure needs, for general corporate purposes, to finance acquisitions, and to repay amounts outstanding under the Prior Credit Agreement.
 Interest is based on either a Eurodollar rate or a base rate that resets periodically plus a calculated margin amount.
-On February 19, 2009, \$325.3 million was borrowed under the New Credit Agreement was used to pay the outstanding obligations under the Prior Credit Agreement and certain costs and expenses incurred in connection with the New Credit Agreement.
+On February 19, 2009, \$325.3 million was borrowed under the Credit Agreement and used to pay the outstanding obligations under the Prior Credit Agreement and certain costs and expenses incurred in connection with the Credit Agreement.
 The Prior Credit Agreement was terminated on February 19, 2009.

-The New Credit Agreement contains certain covenants, which include financial covenants that require the Company to maintain a certain leverage ratio and a fixed charge coverage ratio.
-The leverage ratio generally requires that at the end of any fiscal quarter the Company will not permit the ratio of (a) its total consolidated indebtedness, to (b) its consolidated net income plus depreciation, depletion and amortization, interest expense (including capitalized interest), income taxes, and minus certain extraordinary gains and non-recurring gains (or plus certain extraordinary losses and non-recurring losses) and plus or minus certain other items for the preceding twelve months ("EBITDA") to be greater than 3.5 to 1.
-The fixed charge coverage ratio generally requires that at the end of any fiscal quarter the Company will not permit the ratio of (a) (i) consolidated EBITDA, less (ii) the aggregate amount of certain cash capital expenditures, and less (iii) the aggregate amount of Federal, state, local and foreign income taxes actually paid in cash (other than taxes related to Asset Sales not in the ordinary course of business), to (b) the sum of (i) consolidated interest expense to the extent paid or payable in cash during such period and (ii) the aggregate principal amount of all regularly scheduled principal payments or redemptions or similar acquisitions for value of outstanding debt for borrowed money, but excluding any such payments to the extent refinanced through the incurrence of additional indebtedness, to be less than 1.5 to 1.
-On February 19, 2009, the Company was in compliance with these two covenants.
+The Credit Agreement contains certain covenants, which include financial covenants that require us to maintain a certain leverage ratio and a fixed charge coverage ratio.
+The leverage ratio generally requires that at the end of any fiscal quarter we will not permit the ratio of (a) its total consolidated indebtedness, to (b) its consolidated net income plus depreciation, depletion and amortization, interest expense (including capitalized interest), income taxes, and minus certain extraordinary gains and non-recurring gains (or plus certain extraordinary losses and non-recurring losses) and plus or minus certain other items for the preceding twelve months ("EBITDA") to be greater than 3.5 to 1.
+The fixed charge coverage ratio generally requires that at the end of any fiscal quarter we will not permit the ratio of (a) (i) consolidated EBITDA, less (ii) the aggregate amount of certain cash capital expenditures, and less (iii) the aggregate amount of Federal, state, local and foreign income taxes actually paid in cash (other than taxes related to Asset Sales not in the ordinary course of business), to (b) the sum of (i) consolidated interest expense to the extent paid or payable in cash during such period and (ii) the aggregate principal amount of all regularly scheduled principal payments or redemptions or similar acquisitions for value of outstanding debt for borrowed money, but excluding any such payments to the extent refinanced through the incurrence of additional indebtedness, to be less than 1.5 to 1.
+At April 30,2009, we were in compliance with the covenants under the Credit Agreement.